circonus-labs/graphite-irondb/README.md

 data will be returned than may be necessary for rendering.
 However, some graphite functions (like summarize) require finer resolution data in order to group data properly.

+IRONDB_TIMEOUT_MS is optional and will default to 10000.
+With IRONdb >= 0.9.8
+this will set an absolute timeout after which queries will be cut off.

 Changelog
 ---------